tilburgsciencehub/website/content/topics/Automation/Replicability/cloud-computing/colab-github.md

 This building block aims to enhance your development process by illustrating the synergistic relationship between GitHub and Google Colab.
 It's designed for students and researchers looking to optimize their workflow for more efficient and collaborative project management.

 {{% tip %}}
-**For Google Colab newcomers**
-Worth to give a read to [this short introduction](https://tilburgsciencehub.com/topics/automation/replicability/cloud-computing/google-colab/) before diving into its integration with GitHub.
+If you're a newcomer to Google Colab, might be worth to give a read to [this short introduction](https://tilburgsciencehub.com/topics/automation/replicability/cloud-computing/google-colab/) before diving into its integration with GitHub.

 {{% /tip %}}

 By the end of this guide, you will:

 - Understand how to import GitHub repositories into Google Colab.
-- Know how to mount Google Drive in Colab for persistent storage.
 - Be familiar with executing Git commands and pushing changes directly from Colab.
-- Learn strategies to enhance project visibility and collaboration using both platforms.
+- Learn strategies to handle large files.

 ## Setting Up the Workspace